maxrd2/DivvyDroid/README.md

 # DivvyDroid [![TravisCI build](https://travis-ci.org/maxrd2/DivvyDroid.svg?branch=master)](https://travis-ci.org/maxrd2/DivvyDroid)

 `DivvyDroid` is an Qt/C++ application for remote controlling you Android device.
 It implements ADB TCP client.
-It was written and tested under Linux, but it should also compile under Windows and Mac OS X.
+It was written under Linux and tested on Windows, Mac OS X.

-- Requires ADB to be installed, root might help on some devices
+- Requires ADB to be installed and in PATH, root will help on some devices
 - Direct device communication over internal ADB client and TCP
 - Fast android device display streaming using screenrecord (H.264)
 - Fast and accurate keyboard and touch handling using android monkey and by direct writes to device's /dev/input